barty-s/windsurf-session-log/README.md

 ## The Purpose of the Project

-Most wearable tech devices have features to record various sporting activities - running, cycling, yoga etc. However, there is no feature to record windsurfing training sessions.
-This app can be used by windsurfers to log their training sessions which will allow them to track their progress on the water.
+Most wearable tech devices have features to record various sporting activities - running, cycling, yoga etc. However, there is no feature to record watersports sessions, apart from swimming.
+This app is designed to be used by windsurfers to log their training sessions which will allow them to track their progress on the water.

 ## User Stories